What to Bring

 If you plan on hiking in the mountains water should be filtered or treated.
 There are many small water filters to choose from or you can use tablets.

-All of our cabins include the makings of a hearty breakfast!
-You will find…fresh eggs, juices, gourmet coffees and teas, pancake mixes, cereals, oatmeal, & more!
-(Due to various preferences, we do not stock milk, butter or bread) Condiments, salt & pepper, sugar, cooking oils, etc. & all necessary utensils, pots, pans, plates, a 4-burner stove with oven, microwave, toaster, large refrigerator & a gas BBQ, are furnished with the cabins.
+All of our cabins include necessary cooking essentials.
+Condiments include: gourmet coffee & teas, salt & pepper, sugar, cooking oils, some common spices, non-stick spray, etc. Due to dietary preferences, we do not stock butter.
+All necessary utensils, pots, pans, plates, glasses, a 4-burner stove with oven, microwave, toaster, coffee maker, large refrigerator & a gas BBQ, are furnished with the cabins.

-All you need is food & beverages for lunch & dinner, snack food and energy bars or breakfast bars, trail mix, etc. for hiking.
+You will want to bring food & beverages for breakfast, lunch & dinner, snack food and energy bars or breakfast bars, trail mix, etc. for hiking.
 You can purchase groceries in either Red Lodge, 19 miles from “Blue Sky” or in Absarokee on highway #78, also 19 miles from “Blue Sky”.
 The town of Columbus, MT. just off of I-90 also has a nice IGA grocery store.

 Our water at “Blue Sky” is well water & is pure mountain water from an aquifer 260 ft. down!
 Fresh and clean tasting.
 No need for bottled water here!